-When connecting your company file in the Sync App, if you cannot find the relevant folder if on a network drive or server you can change to the Console Application below.
-When running as a Console Application you simply need to open and log into the sync app each time you want to publish invoices from AutoEntry to Sage/Quickbooks.
+When running as a Console application, you would need to open and log into the Sync App each time you want to publish invoices from AutoEntry to Sage/QuickBooks.

-For the majority of users the standard Windows Service install suffices.
-Once the Sync App has been logged into for the first time, the service will continue to run indefinitely on your PC, allowing AutoEntry to publish your invoice data into your accounts package (Sage 50 UK&I/Canada, QuickBooks Desktop) automatically without any further intervention.
+For the majority of users, the standard Windows Service install suffices.
+Once the Sync App has been logged into for the first time, the service will continue to run indefinitely on your PC, allowing AutoEntry to publish your invoice data into your accounts package automatically without any further intervention.

-This option is particularly useful if the company files are shared from a network drive that you have full access rights to - by running the Desktop Sync App as a Console Application, the Desktop Sync App will inherit the same access rights to the files as you have; by running it as a Windows Service, the Desktop Sync App will not inherit your access rights, and hence may not have the required access to those shared company files (meaning having to contact your IT provider etc).
+The option of running as a Console application is particularly useful if the company files are shared from a network drive that you have full access rights to; it will inherit the same access rights to the files as you have.
+In contrast to this, by running the Sync App as a Service, it will not inherit your access rights, and hence may not have the required access to those shared company files (meaning having to contact your IT provider etc).